LagoVista/docs/PipelineModules/Listeners/AzureIoTHub.md

 Enter the name of the Access Key (similar to iothubowner, services).
 It is important that your key has `service connect` permissions.

 * **Access Key**  (required)
 Enter the assigned Access Key for your IoT Hub that was specified in the **Access Key Name** section.
+Your Access Key will not be saved in plain text and will not be displayed when editing.

 ### Optional Fields
 * **Consumer Group**